Customers

 POST /customer (Requires App level super key/token)

-* Denotes optional parameter
+* Denotes optional parameter1

 2